René Guajardo: Professional wrestling career

 During the 60s, Ray Mendoza, Lagarde and Guajardo formed an alliance both inside and outside of the ring.
 In the ring, they competed alongside one another, outside of it, they were top negotiators.
 The pressure the three wrestlers placed on EMLL helped improve the conditions of other wrestlers working for that promotion.
 Guajardo and Lagarde's team, now known as "Los Rebeldes" (The Rebels), became National Tag Team champions in 1962.
 Guajardo, Lagarde and Mendoza would often team with one another, so when Lagarde and Mendoza were competing as a team, Guajardo would align himself with Rolando Vera and Benny Galán.
 On June 22, 1967, Guajardo achieved one of the greatest victories of his wrestling career when he defeated El Santo for the Mexican National Middleweight Championship, a title which Santo held for four years.
 Guajardo held the title for a few months until he lost it on March 9, 1968 to Alberto Muñoz.
 Guajardo regained the title on November 20, 1969, then lost it for the final time on May 13, 1970.
 In 1967, the Rebeldes team split up violently and both men started a long feud that culminated in their famous 1968 singles bout which saw Guajardo emerge victoriously.

 When the famous EMLL split came in 1974, Guajardo, Mendoza and Lagarde played an instrumental role in the newly formed Universal Wrestling Association.
 On November 26, 1975, Guajardo became the first ever UWA World Middleweight Championship by defeating Anibal in Mexico City.
 He would later lose the title then regain it on October 31, 1976 from Gran Hamada, and finally lose it again on October 2, 1977 to Anibal.

 Guajardo also began promoting "La Division del Norte" (The Northern Division) which was based in Monterrey and Nuevo León.
 His promotion company was very successful as it featured a less traditional style of wrestling that included a lot of ringside brawling and the use of bottles, chairs and illegal objects to "spice up" the matches.
 Guajardo competed sporadically until 1982 when he quietly retired from the ring.
-In 1990, he competed briefly as Indio Guajardo for Catch Wrestling Association (CWA) in Germany and the EWF in France.
-The primary reason for Guajardo working in Europe was to scout talent for the UWA promotion.
-He ended up bringing Chris Benoit, Owen Hart, and Too Cold Scorpio to the UWA after meeting them on this tour.

 During his career, Guajardo won several wager matches against famous wrestlers, such as Halcon de Oro, Ray Mendoza, Black Shadow, Felipe Ham Lee, Chino Chow, Yamamoto and Perro Aguayo.
 He also appeared in four lucha libre action films.
 René Guajardo continued working as a wrestling promoter until his death on May 11, 1992, as a result of complications resulting from liver cancer.
 In 1996, he was inducted into the Wrestling Observer Newsletter Hall of Fame.